 A note on terminology: in this Practice Note, references to the ‘head licence’ refer to the initial licence agreement between the licensor and licensee.
 References to the ‘sub-licence’ refer to the agreement between the licensee to the head licence and a sub-licensee.
 When drafting a sub-licence agreement, the licensee to the head-licence will usually be described as the licensor (as it becomes the party granting rights).
-However, in order to avoid confusion, the terms ‘licensee’ and ‘sub-licensee’ are
+However, in order to avoid confusion, the terms ‘licensee’ and ‘sub-licensee’ are used throughout this

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.